Scissors

 Gingher

 One brand down in 14 to go.
 The Stanley brand started at 610, and the paper caused quite a bit of sharpness loss, 1015.
-It’s very easy to tell that the Scotch are quite a bit sharper than the Stanley.
-However, the comfort of the scissors is about the same and the Scotch performs quite a bit better than the Stanley with the sharpness of 545.
-These of use in the comfort of the Singer brand seem to be about the same as the Stanley, the Scotch and the Singer brand performed nearly as well as the Scotch at 570 and moves into the second position.
-The KitchenAid scissors are the most comfortable yet, and the KitchenAid held up the best yet and move into the lead with a sharpness of 515.
-The Livingo scissors aren’t quite as comfortable as the KitchenAid.
-However, the Livingo is the sharpest yet at 440.
+It’s straightforward to tell that the Scotch is quite a bit sharper than the Stanley.
+However, the comfort of the scissors is about the same, and the Scotch performs quite a bit better than the Stanley, with a sharpness of 545.

 Singer